-You have to clean-up after yourself.
-It’s your responsbility to get out and put away your equipment, count your own reps, get your own tissue, and clean off your bars.
-Plus, by carrying those huge Rogue boxes all the way across the shop you’ll gain a lot of fitness.
+You have to clean up after yourself.
+It’s your responsibility to get out and put away your equipment, count your own reps (all of them), get your own tissue, and clean off your bars.
+Plus, by carrying those huge Rogue boxes all the way across the shop, you’ll gain a lot of fitness.

 Clean Off Your Bars

 It’s quite possible that at some point in your CrossFit career you may bleed on a pull-up bar or barbell.
 Please, please clean off your bar with one of the shop disinfectant wipes.